atelechev/tourn-grid-view/README.md

 <!-- other CSV rows follow -->
 </div>
 ```

-The CSV data should not have blank lines.

 3. Define a HTML element which will contain the rendered grid.
 It must have an `id`: